copperwater/xNetHack/doc/xnh-changelog-6.0.md

   corrupting or polyinit mode does not pause sliming at all.
 - You can determine the species of a non-stale egg by listening to it with a blessed stethoscope.
+- Monsters will not wear objects made of a material they hate.

 ### Interface changes